cryptolab-network/cryptolab-staking-treasury-proposal/README.md

  Development cost to be paid after the report is approved (21000 USD / 353.86 KSM ~= 59.35 KSM)

-* 2nd milestone: to be paid after the report is approved (14250 USD / 22.88 KSM ~= 622.81 DOT)
+* 2nd milestone: to be paid after the report is approved (14250 USD / 22.88 DOT ~= 622.81 DOT)

- Operation cost to be paid once the proposal is approved (3000 USD / 22.88 KSM ~= 131.12 DOT)
+ Operation cost to be paid once the proposal is approved (3000 USD / 22.88 DOT ~= 131.12 DOT)

-* 3rd milestone: to be paid after the report is approved (7500 USD / 22.88 KSM ~= 327.8 DOT)
+* 3rd milestone: to be paid after the report is approved (7500 USD / 22.88 DOT ~= 327.8 DOT)

 * Development work will start upon approval.